uhop/node-re2/README.md

 `RE2` always works in the Unicode mode.
 See `RE2.unicodeWarningLevel` above for more details on how to control warnings about this feature.

-## Working on this project

-This project uses git submodules, so the correct way to get it is:

-    git clone git@github.com:uhop/node-re2.git
-    cd node-re2
-    git submodule update --init --recursive

-In order to build it, make sure that you have all necessary `gyp` dependencies for your platform, then run:

-    npm install

 ## Release history

 - 1.13.1 *Fix for Windows builds.*